Document Guide — Tax Payment Certificate

 納税証明書 / Nozei Shomeisho

 The Japanese Tax Payment Certificate — nozei shomeisho (納税証明書) — is a public document issued by Japanese tax offices under the General Act of National Taxes, certifying tax payment status and history.
 Japan distinguishes between national taxes (income tax, corporate tax, consumption tax) issued by the tax office (zeimusho), and residence taxes (prefectural and municipal taxes) issued by municipal offices.
-This page focuses on the national tax certificate, which is the most frequently requested document for overseas filings.
+This page focuses on national tax certificates that may be requested for overseas filings.

 Typical use cases in international filings include:

 Because the Tax Payment Certificate is a public document under Japanese law, an apostille can be obtained directly from the Ministry of Foreign Affairs of Japan, without prior notarization.
 However, English translations are treated as private documents, so depending on the destination country, the translation itself may need additional verification through Route B (notary-verified route).
-Our office is located in Akasaka, Tokyo — within close proximity to the Ministry of Foreign Affairs (Kasumigaseki), supporting express processing (next-business-day) and same-day rush services.
-We routinely handle simultaneous processing of 3-5 years of certificates for permanent residence filings.
+Our office is located in Akasaka, Tokyo — within close proximity to the Ministry of Foreign Affairs (Kasumigaseki), and office-side priority handling may be available, subject to availability.
+We also handle simultaneous processing where several years of certificates are requested by the receiving authority.

-Use 02 High-Skilled Professional Visa Scoring Type 1 certificates may be used to verify income brackets for employment-based, skilled-worker, or immigration-related income review systems.
+Use 02 High-Skilled Professional Visa Scoring Income amount is generally shown by Type 2 / sono-2 where employment-based, skilled-worker, or immigration-related income review instructions request it.

-Use 03 Spouse Visa Sponsor Income Sponsors of US I-864 Affidavit of Support and UK Spouse Visa applicants may be asked for recent tax certificates as income proof.
+Use 03 Spouse Visa Sponsor Income Sponsors may be asked for tax-related documents as income evidence, depending on the receiving authority's written instructions.

 Use 04 International Banking & Investment Apostilled and certified-translated tax certificates serve as source-of-funds verification for overseas bank account openings and international real estate transactions.

-The Japanese Tax Payment Certificate comes in three distinct types, each serving different verification purposes.
-The appropriate choice depends on your destination country and filing purpose.
-We confirm the receiving authority's instructions at the quote stage and suggest the right combination of types and years.
+Japanese national tax certificates include Type 1 / sono-1 through Type 4 / sono-4, each serving different verification purposes.
+The appropriate choice depends on your destination country, filing purpose, and the receiving authority's written instructions.
+We confirm the instructions at the quote stage and review the relevant type and year.

 Type What It Certifies Primary Use